-My research programme centers on linguistic creativity - how speakers alter their voices to achieve a variety of socially-centered goals.
+My research centers on linguistic creativity - how speakers alter their voices to achieve a variety of socially-centered goals.
 While we find examples of such creativity in everyday linguistic encounters, I am primarily interested in cases influenced by dialect contact due to migration or social mobility, such as speakers who grew up in one dialect zone and moved to another.

 I use experimental methods, and acoustic, articulatory and perceptual analyses to understand linguistic creativity as a tool for constructing social relationships, as well as its role in initiating and transmitting linguistic change.
-My most recent work on this topic can be found here.

 I have examined the production and perception of light and dark variants of /l/ in Newfoundland English.
 This project "Allophony in Newfoundland English: production, perception, and variation" was funded by a SSHRC Insight Development Grant and carried out with Sara Mackenzie.